agbrs/agb/README.md

 `book/games` - games made as part of the tutorial

-`emulator` - Rust bindings for the [mgba](https://mgba.io) emulator used for our purposes

-`emulator/test-runner` - The source for the test runner used to run unit tests within the emulator
+`emulator` - Rust bindings for the [mgba](https://mgba.io) emulator along with the test runner you can use to run unit tests

 `examples` - bigger examples of a complete game, made during game jams